sirviot/data-analysis-with-python-2020/README.md

 # Data Analysis With Python 2020

-VSCode Remote Container with a Miniconda environment for the course.
+VSCode Remote Container with a Miniconda environment for the course [Data analysis with Python - 2020](https://csmastersuh.github.io/data_analysis_with_python_2020/).

 ## Usage